PrincetonUniversity/slurm_mnist/README.md

 You'll also receive start and finish emails.

-Once the job runs, you'll have a `slurm-xxxxx.out` file in the `slurm_mnist` with tensorflow's messages, and the one expect output, an example graph of images with tensorflow's best guess (and whether it was right) for what article of clothing they might be.
+Once the job runs, you'll have a `slurm-xxxxx.out` file in the `slurm_mnist` with tensorflow's messages, and the one expected output, an example graph of images with tensorflow's best guess (and whether it was right) for what article of clothing they might be.
+Download it via `scp` and take a look!